Privacy

 Microsoft Edge: Delete cookies in Microsoft Edge

-You can also set up your browser to notify you whenever a cookie is about to be placed.
-Then you can always decide individually whether you want to allow or deny a cookie.
+If you generally do not want to allow any cookies, you can set your browser to always notify you when a cookie is about to be set.
+This will enable you to decide to either allow or permit each individual cookie.

 Legal basis

-If you have consented processing and storage of your data by integrated social media elements, this consent is the legal basis for data processing (Art.
+If you have consented processing and storage of your data by integrated YouTube elements, this consent is the legal basis for data processing (Art.
 6 para.
-1 lit. a GDPR) .
+1 lit. a GDPR).
 Generally, your data is also stored and processed on the basis of our legitimate interest (Art.
 6 para.
 1 lit. f GDPR) to maintain fast and good communication with you or other customers and business partners.
-We only use integrated social media elements if you have given your consent.
-Most social media platforms also place cookies in your browser to store data.
-We therefore recommend you to read our privacy policy about cookies carefully and to also take a look at the privacy policy or the cookie policy of the respective service provider.
+Nevertheless, we only use integrated YouTube elements if you have given your consent.
+YouTube also sets cookies in your browser to store data.
+We therefore recommend you to read our privacy policy on cookies carefully and to take a look at the privacy policy or the cookie policy of the respective service provider.

 On our website we use Google Fonts, by the company Google Inc. The responsible entity for the European area is Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland).
 We have integrated Google fonts locally, i.e. on our web server and not on Google’s servers.
 This means that no connection to Google’s servers and therefore no data transfer or retention take place.